KNMI/adaguc-server/README.md

 # Visualize a NetCDF file via autowms

 ```
-Put a NetCDF testfile into your autowms folder
+# Put a NetCDF testfile into your autowms folder
 curl -kL https://github.com/KNMI/adaguc-server/raw/master/data/datasets/testdata.nc > $HOME/adaguc-server-docker/adaguc-autowms/testdata.nc
 ```
 AutoWMS files are referenced via the source= key value pair in the URL.
+Filenames must be URLEncoded.
+Supported files are NetCDF, HDF5 and GeoJSON.
-This file is now accessible via http://localhost:8090/adaguc-services/adagucserver?source=testdata.nc You can visualize this link in the adaguc-viewer via "Add data", for example in http://geoservices.knmi.nl/viewer2.0/
+This file is now accessible via http://localhost:8090/adaguc-services/adagucserver?source=testdata.nc

+You can visualize this link in the adaguc-viewer via "Add data", for example in http://geoservices.knmi.nl/viewer2.0/

+Other testdata can be found here: http://opendap.knmi.nl/knmi/thredds/catalog/ADAGUC/catalog.html.

 # Test your own dataset configuration for styling, aggregations, etc ...